Alcohol Recovery Questions and Answers

 Alcoholism is a desperate problem that’s disabling and addicting millions of people around the world.
 When alcoholism is ruining the life of someone you care about, you need a solution that is both immediate and effective.
-The Narconon addiction recovery program has been saving lives from alcoholism for almost fifty years.
+The Narconon drug and alcohol treatment program has been helping people recover from alcoholism for five decades.

 On this page, you’ll find answers to many of your questions about recovering from alcoholism.
 Our purpose is to help you find answers to a very destructive problem.
 If you don’t find the information you need here, please let us know.